FatConan/dbaser/README.md

 management of parameterisation and dynamic query construction.
 It is the cornerstone of the project and a number of the other interfaces have been designed specifically with its use in mind.

-QueryBuilder allows the developer to use named parameter replacements and removed the need for the developer to keep track of the positional arguments normally required when parameterising PreparedStatements.
+QueryBuilder allows the developer to use named parameter replacements and removes the need for the developer to keep track of the positional arguments normally required when parameterising PreparedStatements.

-For example:
-Selecting a user form the users table would normally require:
+For example, selecting a user form the users table would normally require:

 ```java
 String sql = "SELECT * FROM users WHERE user_id = ?";
 PreparedStatement ps = connection.prepareStatement(sql);